Compassionate, high-tech care close to home

 You will then be moved into a donut-shaped opening in the scanner.
 The technologist will have you in full view at all times and will be in constant communication via a two-way microphone.

-During this brief time, you may hear the whirling of the equipment as it produces the images.
+During this brief time, you may hear the whirring of the equipment as it produces the images.
 You may also feel slight movement of the table as it prepares for the next scan.
 For certain CT exams, you may be asked to drink barium or be given an IV injection.
 These contrast materials provide additional clarity for the radiologist diagnosing the exam.

 Our 3D breast tomosynthesis capability provides additional clarity to the mammogram, by offering a three-dimensional view of the breast.
 This technology has been proven to detect breast cancer at least 15 months earlier as compared to conventional mammography.

 OSF Saint Clare Medical Center uses the Picture Archiving and Communications System (PACS) to obtain, view and distribute radiology images and accompanying data electronically.
-Benefits of this system include film cost savings since images are produced without the use of x-ray film and increased accuracy and timeliness of the radiologists’ reports.
+Benefits of this system include film cost savings since images are produced without the use of X-ray film and increased accuracy and timeliness of the radiologists’ reports.